-A type-A evaluation of uncertainty involves statistical analysis of data.
-In contrast, a type-B evaluation of uncertainty is obtained without statistical analysis.
+A type-A evaluation of uncertainty involves statistical analysis of data (in contrast to a type-B evaluation, which by some means other than statistical analysis).

-The shorter name ta has been defined as an alias for type_a, to resolve the names of objects defined in this module.
+The shorter name ta has been defined as an alias for type\a, to resolve the names of objects defined in this module.